 Seoul Plan 2030

-- An increasing vocal populace largely left of development decisions in the past proved to be a hindrance to Seoul’s urban development since the 90s.
-Instead of taking the easy way out and tapering off controversial projects, the city took on the challenge of engaging its citizens for all development projects.
+- An increasing vocal populace largely left of development decisions in the past opposed regularly to Seoul’s urban development since the 90s.
+Instead of taking the easy way out and tapering off controversial projects, the city took on the challenge of engaging its citizens.

 - Extensive participatory planning efforts culminated in the Seoul Plan 2030, with a vision – “Happy City of Citizens with Communication & Consideration” decided by citizens.